renatorodriguess/DevBooks/README.md

 <br />

   <p align="center">
-    Welcome to DevBooks – an immersive landing page dedicated to my passion of reading, meticulously crafted with an array of interactive components and cutting-edge functionalities.
+    Welcome to DevBooks – an immersive landing page dedicated to selling books about programming, meticulously crafted with an array of interactive components and cutting-edge functionalities.
 Explore the bookstore with engaging visuals and seamless user experiences.
 This project uses ReactJS, NextJS, Tailwind, and TypeScript, all converging harmoniously to provide a journey into the universe of programming books.
     <br />
     <br />
     <a href="https://devbooks-project.vercel.app">View Deploy</a>